 ETFs are funds that trade like other publicly traded securities.
-The Fund is designed to track an index.
-Similar to shares of an index mutual fund, each share of the Fund represents an ownership interest in an underlying portfolio of securities and other instruments intended to track a market index.
+Similar to shares of a mutual fund, each share of the Fund represents an ownership interest in an underlying portfolio of securities and other instruments.
 Unlike shares of a mutual fund, which can be bought and redeemed from the issuing fund by all shareholders at a price based on NAV, shares of the Fund may be purchased or redeemed directly from the Fund at NAV solely by Authorized Participants and only in aggregations of a specified number of shares ("Creation Units").
 Also unlike shares of a mutual fund, shares of the Fund are listed on a national securities exchange and trade in the secondary market at market prices that change throughout the day.

-The Fund invests in a particular segment of the securities markets and seeks to track the performance of a securities index that is not representative of the market as a whole.
+The Fund invests in a particular segment of the securities markets that is not representative of the market as a whole.
 The Fund is designed to be used as part of broader asset allocation strategies.
 Accordingly, an investment in the Fund should not constitute a complete investment program.